 CAUTION: Read the user documentation carefully before installing and using the equipment, as installation and operation is to be performed as described in it.
-Always tighten screws and bolts with the torque values recommended in the documentation.
+Always tighten screws and bolts with the torque values recommended by the supplier of the terminals, breakers, etc. Also, refer to Eltek's Typical Torque Recommendations in the documentation.
 For safety reasons, the commissioning and configuration of the equipment is only to be performed by Eltek's personnel or by authorized and qualified persons.